dspruell/aslookup/README.md

 ### CLI script

 It is possible to provide multiple IP addresses as arguments to the script, or to send them as a list on standard input, in which cases the script loops over them and returns output on separate lines.
-When providing invalid IPv4 addresses as arguments, the script reports the problem on standard error and exits with an error.
+When providing invalid IP addresses as arguments, the script reports the problem on standard error and exits with an error.
 When providing input on stdin, the error is reported on standard output but execution is not aborted.

     as-lookup 8.8.8.8 9.9.9.9
+    as-lookup 2001:4860:4860::8888 2001:4860:4860::8844

 or: